-1. Existing radiators cannot be removed under any circumstances.
+1. Existing radiators shall not be removed.
 In some cases, radiators can be disconnected and plugged.
-Submit request to MMPI for approval.
+Submit request to THE MART for approval.

-- 2. Automatic radiator valves are available from MMPI and will be installed at no charge during showroom renovation. - 3.
+- 2. Automatic radiator valves are available from THE MART and will be installed at no charge during showroom renovation. - 3.
 Radiator covers shall be vented on the top and bottom, have removable covers and have practical access openings to the valves, pipes and traps.
-See Exhibit C-1 (attached). - 4.
+See attached Exhibit C-1. - 4.
 All steam piping and radiators must have at least 2" of free area as allowance for expansion and contraction. - 5.
 No radiator piping shall be buried in concrete floors or coverings. - 6.
 Condensate lines are not to be connected directly to drain lines.